 Cultural diversity, Cross-cultural childbearing and child-rearing families, Evidence-based practice, obstetrics, mentoring students for international experiences, cross-cultural research, research especially qualitative.

-Taught courses on a variety of subjects including mental health nursing, nursing care of the elderly, gerontology, end of life care, nursing curriculum development and assessment, and the theology of suffering.
-Given presentations and written articles on faith and health integration, suffering, professional boundaries.
+Dr. Peterson's areas of interest include mental health nursing, nursing care of the elderly, gerontology, end of life care, nursing curriculum development and assessment, and the theology of suffering.
+Her publications and presentations primarily focus on faith and health integration, suffering, and professional boundaries.

 Professor of Nursing | email@example.com | Started at Bethel: 2006